LangGraph-GUI/LangGraph-GUI.github.io/index.md

+---
+layout: base

+---

 # LangGraph-GUI

 Welcome to the LangGraph-GUI project documentation!

 - To understand more about this project, visit the [About](/About) page.
-- For instructions on using the GUI frontend, check out the [Frontend](/Frontend) documentation.
+- For steps on using the GUI frontend, check out the [Frontend](/Frontend) documentation.
 - To explore backend details, see the [Backend](/Backend) documentation.
 - For additional resources and related side projects, visit the [Others](/Others) page.